edgedb/edgedb/README.md

 filter .title = "The Matrix"
 ```

-One of its core design goals of EdgeQL is _composability_; it should be possible to use one EdgeQL query as an expression inside another.
+EdgeQL queries are also _composable_; you can use one EdgeQL query as an expression inside another.
 This property makes thinks like _subqueries_ and _nested mutations_ a breeze.

 ```
 insert Movie {